AlaysiaVeal/Anima-List/README.md

 ## **_My Process_**

 ### First, I created my diagram so I can envision how it will turn out.
-Then I created my client files for the frontend work and I will create the files for the backend such as the models and controllers.
+Then I created my files such as the models and controllers for the backend work and I will create the files for the frontend such as the client folders with react dependencies.